-Note: Time required for preparing communications depends on the host PC environment of the E1, E20 or E2 emulator and the operating frequency of the MCU.
+Note: Time required for preparing communications depends on the host PC environment of the E1, E20, or E2 emulator and the operating frequency of the MCU.

-No.18 Cautionary note on connecting an emulator (reset)
+4.2.18 Cautionary point regarding connecting an emulator (internal reset)

-When the stored program generates a reset (software reset or reset caused by the watchdog timer overflowing) immediately after release from the initial reset state, the reset may be generated before communications between the emulator and MCU have been established after the emulator is connected, causing the possibility of incorrect communications.
+When the stored program generates an internal reset (software reset or reset caused by the watchdog timer overflowing) immediately after a release from the initial reset state, the internal reset may be generated before communications between the emulator and MCU have been established after the emulator is connected, causing the possibility of incorrect communications.

-Accordingly, insert a waiting time\ indicated below before applying a reset after a release from the initial reset state when debugging a program which includes a reset immediately after a release from the initial reset state.
+Accordingly, insert a waiting time of at least 32 ms before applying an internal reset after a release from the initial reset state when debugging a program which includes an internal reset immediately after a release from the initial reset state.